Neurologist Career Information

 Neurologists are medical doctors who specialize in treating diseases that afflict the nervous system.
 The road to becoming a neurologist is a long one with years of medical training needed, including stints at medical school and a clinical residency.
 Neurologists can work directly with patients in a hospital or clinic, or they can work in a research capacity.
 Budding neurologists can earn their board certification by taking an exam in the field.

-|Required Education||Doctor of Medicine (M.D.) degree; clinical residency, often followed by a fellowship in a specialized area|
+|Required Education||Doctor of Medicine (M.D.) degree; clinical residency|

-|Other Requirements||Medical licensure; board certification in neurology available|
+|Other Requirements||Medical licensure; often board certification in neurology also required|

-|Projected Job Growth (2012-2022)||18% for physicians and surgeons|
+|Projected Job Growth (2016-2026)*||13% for all physicians and surgeons|

 Source: *U.S. Bureau of Labor Statistics

 Neurologist Job Description

 The working environment of a neurologist is usually contained within a hospital, clinic or research lab.
 In clinical environments, neurologist responsibilities will involve spending time examining patients and diagnosing neurological disorders such as dementia, stroke and amyotrophic lateral sclerosis by way of appropriate testing followed by subsequent treatment.
 Neurological researchers tend to work in universities and university hospitals where they contribute to clinical trials and research projects and present their findings in medical journals.

 Neurologist Job Outlook

 The job outlook for neurologists is promising, with job growth for physicians and surgeons in general forecasted to increase by 13% between 2016 and 2026, according to the U.S. Bureau of Labor Statistics (BLS).
 This rate of growth is faster than average for all other occupations.
 The BLS also reported that the median salary for physicians and surgeons in 2018 was greater than or equal to $208,000.